JobadSayas/DashTodd/README.md

 ## Features

 - **Dynamic Clock and Visuals**:
   - Displays the current time in a 12-hour format, updating every second.
-  - Adjusts the background and associated visuals based on the time of day (morning, afternoon, evening, night).
+  - Adjusts the background and associated visuals to reflect the position of the sun based on the time of day (morning, afternoon, evening, night).

-- **Traffic Light (Semaphore) System**:
+- **Traffic Light**:
-  - Changes colors based on specific time ranges during the day.
+  - Changes colors based on specific time ranges during the day to communicate time to play (green), time to prepare (yellow), time to sleep (red).
-  - Initiates countdowns for specific events and periods, e.g., work breaks, lunchtime, etc.

 - **Real-Time Temperature Display**:
-  - Fetches and displays the real-time temperature of the selected city (Bentonville, AR).
-  - Updates every 30 minutes and moves a thermometer slider according to the temperature.
+  - Fetches and displays the real-time temperature from API, updates every 30 minutes and moves a thermometer slider according to the temperature.

 - **Weekly Calendar**:
   - Automatically updates and highlights the current day of the week.
-  - Displays the current and upcoming days dynamically, adapting to changes in months and years.

 - **Night Mode**:
-  - A "curtain" effect is shown during night hours (10:00 PM - 6:00 AM) to simulate nighttime.
+  - A "curtain" effect is shown during night hours (10:00 PM - 6:00 AM) to simulate screen off.

 ## Technologies Used

+- HTML
-- **HTML/CSS**:
+- Tailwind.css
-  - Used for creating the structure and styling of the UI, including dynamic background changes.

-- **JavaScript**:
+- Vanilla JavaScript
-  - Provides the logic for updating time, temperature, semaphore, and calendar.
-  - Uses `fetch()` for API calls to retrieve weather data from the Visual Crossing Weather API.

-- **Visual Crossing Weather API**:
-  - Provides real-time temperature data for the application.
+## Weather API Used
+Visual Crossing Web Services